You probably spend a lot of time and energy on engaging your customers and making sure they’re satisfied with their experience at your store.

 While it can be difficult, it is incredibly important to keep your employees engaged.
 Your staff determine much of the experience your customer has in your store, and bad service leaves a bad taste in customers’ mouths.
 For this reason, some consider employee engagement the first step towards designing a satisfying customer experience.

-Yet for all the importance of employee engagement, and while 90% of organizations say employee engagement has an effect on business success, only 25% have an employee engagement plan.
+Yet for all the importance of employee engagement, and while 90% of organizations say employee engagement has an effect on business success, only 25% have an.
 This is not surprising, given only 30% of American employees feel actively engaged with their job.
 This disengagement costs the American economy between $450 and $550 billion each year in lost productivity.
 If your employees aren’t engaged, it affects your business’ productivity, too.
 Engaged employees are less likely to call in sick and less likely to find another job.

 This translates into significant savings for your business.
 In fact, companies with highly engaged employees have more than two times the revenue of companies with low employee engagement.